Volunteer Grants for Faith-Based Groups: A Crash Course

 The biggest challenge facing volunteer grant success for any organization—but especially faith-based groups—is a general lack of awareness of the programs.
 Not to mention identifying those who work for companies with inclusive volunteer grant initiatives in the first place.

-Luckily, the easiest way to discover the information is with a volunteer grant database tool like 360MatchPro Volunteer Hub.
+Luckily, the easiest way to discover the information is with a volunteer grant database tool like Double the Donation Volunteering.
 This is a powerful solution for faith-based and other groups looking to boost their volunteer grant revenue by simplifying the process of uncovering and targeting eligible volunteer grants.
 With this tool, you can embed a searchable company database directly into your volunteer info page—or even your event registration forms!

 From there, all an individual has to do is begin typing their company name and select the appropriate employer from the dropdown list.
 Then, they’ll be met with company-specific program guidelines and request forms in real-time, making it easier than ever for them to get involved.